All courses with their administrative home in CLAS use the online forms for evaluating teaching known as "ACE evaluations."

-Institutions using online forms have found that asking students to complete them during class works well.
-Instructors may want to follow the same procedures as used previously for paper forms:
+Institutions using online forms have found that asking students to complete the evaluations during class results in more robust results.

-- Schedule a time for students to complete the evaluation in class during the last two weeks of the course and before the final exam week.
+- Schedule a time for students to complete the evaluation in class once the online form has opened.

 - Remind students to bring their smart phone, laptop, or tablet to class; if the classroom has a computer, make it available for students to use.

 - Tell or show students how to access ICON and the Student tab which links to the course evaluations.